-Wine caves and billionaires: Buttigieg under fire over fundraising at Democratic debate
+Buttigieg and Warren clash on fundraising in Democratic presidential debate

-LOS ANGELES (Reuters) - Rising Democratic candidate Pete Buttigieg came under attack during a debate among U.S. presidential hopefuls on Thursday, as his rivals questioned his lack of Washington experience and criticized his fundraising from wealthy donors.
+LOS ANGELES (Reuters) - Democratic U.S. presidential contenders Elizabeth Warren and Pete Buttigieg clashed in a debate on Thursday, with Warren questioning whether Buttigieg was beholden to his wealthy donors and Buttigieg belittling her “purity test.”

-During the sixth and last debate of the year for Democratic candidates seeking their party’s nomination to challenge President Donald Trump in the November 2020 election, an intensifying feud between leading contenders Buttigieg and U.S. Senator Elizabeth Warren over transparency and fundraising burst to the surface.
+During the sixth debate of Democrats seeking their party’s nomination to challenge Republican President Donald Trump in the November 2020 election, an intensifying feud between Warren and Buttigieg over transparency and fundraising took center stage.

-The exchanges underlined the increasing stakes in the Democratic race seven weeks before the first contest in the state-by-state nominating process in Iowa on Feb.
-3. Opinion polls show the race up for grabs, with Buttigieg taking the lead in Iowa and former Vice President Joe Biden, U.S. Senator Bernie Sanders and Warren fighting for the top in national polls.

-U.S. Senator Amy Klobuchar, lagging the frontrunners and pinning hopes on a strong showing in Iowa to propel her candidacy, also took a shot at the experience of Buttigieg, 37, comparing her accomplishments in the Senate to his public record.

-Warren questioned whether Buttigieg, mayor of the Indiana city of South Bend, was beholden to his big-money donors and described his ritzy, closed-door fundraiser in a wine cave in California.
-In a shot at Buttigieg, Warren said she did not sell access to her time or “spend time with millionaires or billionaires.”
+Warren, a liberal U.S. senator, said Buttigieg, mayor of the Indiana city of South Bend, held a closed-door fundraiser with wealthy donors in a wine cave in California, and said she did not sell access to her time or “spend time with millionaires or billionaires.”

-“Billionaires in wine caves should not pick the president of the United States,” said the Massachusetts senator, who does not hold big-ticket fundraisers and has focused her campaign on fighting corruption and corporate greed.

 “This is the problem with issuing purity tests you cannot yourself pass,” Buttigieg shot back at Warren, who has a net worth in the millions of dollars, noting he was the only candidate on the stage who was not a millionaire or billionaire.

-“It’s not only in the Middle East we see the consequences of the disappearance of U.S. leadership,” Buttigieg said, noting Trump was ridiculed behind his back at a recent gathering of world leaders.
-“It’s not just the mockery at a cocktail party. ...
-It’s the looks on the faces.”

-In a historic vote, the House impeached Trump on charges of abuse of power and obstruction of Congress arising from his request that Ukraine investigate Biden and Biden’s son Hunter, who had joined the board of Ukrainian energy company Burisma while his father was U.S. vice president.
+The exchange energized a debate that featured most of the candidates taking aim at Trump’s conduct in office the day after he was impeached by the Democratic-led U.S. House of Representatives.

-Klobuchar said she wanted to hear testimony from top White House aides at the Republican president’s trial due next month in the Republican-led Senate, which will determine whether Trump is removed from office.
+The candidates promised to make the case to a divided American public that Trump’s impeachment was necessary.
+Some said they wanted to hear testimony from top White House aides at the Republican president’s trial due next month in the Republican-led Senate that will determine whether Trump is removed from office.

+The contenders acknowledged that the American public is split over impeachment, with Republicans largely opposing it and Democrats favoring it.
+But the candidates said it is a fundamental question of right and wrong.

+U.S. Senator Amy Klobuchar, one of three contenders on the debate stage who will sit as jurors in the Senate trial, said presidential aides should be called to testify.

-“If President Trump thinks he should not be impeached, he should be not scared to put forward his own witnesses,” Klobuchar said.
+“If President Trump thinks he should not be impeached, he should be not scared to put forward his own witnesses,” U.S. Senator Amy Klobuchar said.
 “The president is not king in America.
 The law is king.”

-The candidates acknowledged that the American public is split over impeachment, with Republicans largely opposing it and Democrats favoring it.
-But they said it is a fundamental question of right and wrong.
-The candidates said they would try to convince the public of Trump’s unsuitability for the office.

-“We have to prosecute the case against him, and that means we need a candidate for president who can draw the sharpest distinction,” said Warren, who will serve as a juror in the Senate trial.
+In a historic vote on Wednesday, the House voted to impeached Trump on charges of abuse of power and obstruction of Congress arising from his request that Ukraine investigate Democratic political rival Joe Biden and Biden’s son Hunter, who had joined the board of Ukrainian energy company Burisma while his father was U.S. vice president.

+Trump became only the third U.S. president to be impeached by the House.
+No president has ever been removed from office via impeachment.

 With deep and widening partisan divisions in the United States, Biden made the case for the importance of Democrats being able to work with Republicans.